16 of the best high-fiber foods for a healthy gut!

 This cruciferous vegetable has vitamin C, K, B, as well as potassium, iron, and antioxidants that fight inflammation.

 It also has a high fiber content.
 Enjoy it steamed, roasted, or in a slaw.

 Each cup of broccoli has 2.4 grams of fiber, making this a great way to get more fiber (3).

-This classic breakfast food is a classic health food.
+This classic breakfast food is healthy food.
 One cooked cup of oatmeal contains 4.8 grams of fiber.

 Typically ½ cup dry yields about 1 cup cooked oatmeal (4).

 Oatmeal is noted for its ability to improve your heart health by reducing your cholesterol.

 You can top your oats with other fiber-rich rockstars like berries, nuts, and seeds.
-You can also toss oats into your smoothies, burger patties, or bake into muffins.
+You can also toss oats into your smoothies, and burger patties, or bake them into muffins.

 Berries are a sweet topping for oatmeal or yogurt.
 But they are also nutritional powerhouses.

 They have a bevy of vitamins, minerals, polyphenols, and antioxidants that can help tamp down inflammation.

 But they also have a high fiber content.